 - Some essential ingredients (glycerin is a good example) aren’t removed from the natural ingredients so the soap is able to moisturize, cleanse and heal your skin.

 Is African Black soap good for oily skin?

 All skin includes a natural protective acid that has to be kept at a certain level in order to minimize the oil level in your skin.
 The African Black soap is great on that as it’s not too alkaline.
 It doesn’t strip the skin from the natural oils and it doesn’t expose it to bacterial infections, which may lead to other skin conditions.

 The African Black soap is a deep cleanser and it may even remove makeup.
-It moisturizes your skin efficiently, minimizing the oil production by the sebaceous gland.
+It moisturizes your skin efficiently, minimizing the oil production by the sebaceous glands.